Kill Weeds Without Damaging Your Turf

 Why are weeds growing in my artificial grass?

-Weeds appear for three main reasons: airborne seeds landing on accumulated debris on the surface, gaps around the edges allowing soil contact, or a missing/damaged weed membrane underneath.
+Weeds appear for three main reasons: airborne seeds landing on accumulated debris on the surface, gaps around the edges allowing soil contact, or a missing or damaged weed membrane underneath.
 Surface weeds (from debris) are most common and easiest to deal with.

 Can weeds actually grow through artificial grass?